DEVOTIONALS

 Many of us can suffer from a case of spiritual nearsightedness.

-expects of His disciples (those who are following Him).
+Jesus expects of His disciples (those who are following Him).

-We are to live lives that flow out to others, as opposed to drawing
+As followers of Jesus, we are expected to live lives that flow out

 everything into ourselves.
 When Jesus spoke to the rich young